netscaler/ansible-collection-netscaleradc/README.md

 Detailed documentation for each module can be found in the htmldoc directory.

 Documentation regarding the Citrix ADC appliance configuration in general can be found at the following link, http://docs.citrix.com/en-us/netscaler/11-1.html

+### NITRO API TLS

+By default the `nitro_protocol` parameter is set to `http`.
+This leaves all NITRO API request and response data unencrypted and it is not recommended for production environments.

+Set the `nitro_protocol` to `https` in order to have all NITRO API communication encrypted.

+By default the Citrix ADC comes with a self signed TLS certificate.
+If you intend to use https with this certificate you need to set the `validate_certs` parameter to `false`.

+For production environments it is recommended to use trusted TLS certificate so that `validate_certs` is set to `true`.

+Please consult the [Citrix ADC secure deployment guide](https://docs.citrix.com/en-us/citrix-adc/citrix-adc-secure-deployment/secure-deployment-guide.html) where among other things the usage of trusted TLS certificates is documented.

 ### Citrix ADM proxied calls